redhat-cip/edeploy/doc/source/eDeployUserGuide.rst

 any power cycle thanks to the kexec technology.
 This option improve greatly system's availability by avoiding a potentially long rebooting process thanks to option BIOS ROMs (PXE, SATA & RAID controllers).
+When the deployed operating system features several kernel versions, edeploy will by default select the first kernel available.
+If user wants to enforce a particular version, the KEXEC_KERNEL can be used.
+KEXEC_KERNEL arguments expect a kernel version taken from the filename.
+This kernel version shall be unique in the /boot/ directory.
+KEXEC_KERNEL=3.2.0-4 will boot vmlinuz & initrd that hold 3.2.0-4 in its name.

 Preparing the eDeploy Server
 ----------------------------